request-interop/interface/README.md

           implementations always return a new instance, even if they have to provide default values for missing or invalid request elements.

-          However, Response-Interop recognizes that there may be times where catastrophic failure is appropriate, thus the allowance for throwing a [_RequestThrowable_][].
+          However, Request-Interop recognizes that there may be times where catastrophic failure is appropriate, thus the allowance for throwing a [_RequestThrowable_][].